 What Is Raynaud's Phenomenon?

-Reynaud's is not caused by breastfeeding, but is due to abnormal spasms of arteries that supply blood to your nipples, causing the restriction of blood flow and therefore numbness, burning, and pain.
-The skin of the area usually also turns blue, and then when the blood starts flushing back, the skin becomes a reddish color.
+Reynaud's is not caused by breastfeeding but is due to abnormal spasms of arteries that supply blood to your nipples, causing the restriction of blood flow and numbness, burning, and pain.
+The area's skin usually also turns blue, and when the blood starts flushing back, the skin becomes reddish.

 Here is the full explanation on Wikipedia.

 Sometimes mothers with Raynaud's disease are treated for Candida albicans infection (thrush), which makes it difficult for the mother to find relief.
 That’s why it is important to let your doctor know about all the symptoms you are experiencing.

 How Do You Know if You Have Raynaud's?

 It is usually the color changes of your skin that will indicate Raynaud's.
 Raynaud’s syndrome usually occurs during very hot or cold temperatures and also when experiencing emotional stress.
 You don’t have to be pregnant or breastfeeding to develop Raynaud's, which can also affect your fingers, toes, and earlobes.
 Not all women with nipple or breast pain or even nipple blanching have Raynaud disease.

 Mothers who breastfeed with Raynaud's often say that the pain occurs right after their baby has stopped breastfeeding.
 They say their nipples turn white and feel like a vice grip is clamping them down.
 After a while, the blood returns to the area, resulting in red nipples.

 Signs of Raynaud's During Breastfeeding